BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 A model will need Line of Sight in order to target an enemy model with a Magical Power.
 Measure as you would for a missile weapon when working out whether your target is in range.
 The range of a Magical Power will either be in the entry of the casting model or in the description of the Magical
 Power.

-If a Magical Power targets a particular model, the caster must also be able to see their target â€” use the rules for Line of Sight [(see page 16]) when determining if a model can see their target.
+If a Magical Power targets a particular model, the caster must also be able to see their target — use the rules for Line of Sight [(see page 16]) when determining if a model can see their target.

 #### MAKING A CASTING ROLL

 To successfully cast a Magical Power, the **Hero** must take a Casting test.
 Every Magical Power has a Casting value (given as a dice score), listed in the entry of the model casting it.

 The controlling player states which Magical Power the **Hero** is attempting to cast and expends one or more Will points.
 For each Will point the **Hero** expends, they roll a D6.
-All the dice are rolled together and if the score on any of the dice equals or exceeds the Magical Power's Casting Value, the spell is successfully cast â€” resolve its effects as detailed in the Magical Power's entry.
+All the dice are rolled together and if the score on any of the dice equals or exceeds the Magical Power's Casting Value, the spell is successfully cast — resolve its effects as detailed in the Magical Power's entry.

 If none of the dice have a high enough score, the Magical Power is not cast and has no effect.
-Remember, however, that **Hero** models that also have Might points can spend their Might to adjust their Casting rolls â€” one Might point for each number you increase by.
+Remember, however, that **Hero** models that also have Might points can spend their Might to adjust their Casting rolls — one Might point for each number you increase by.
 If you wish to increase the Casting roll, you must do so immediately (as you will see later, it's important that your opponent knows what your final score is).

 **CASTING ROLL**